FAQs: Helpful Information about applying to Literary Arts Workshops

 Wait lists will be created at the first workshop session.
 There is no advantage (or value) in contacting the instructor in advance of the first class meeting.

 Electronic: A story, 4-6 pages of poetry, or computer-based creative work

-Screenwriting: One play or screenplay (of at least 5 pages in length)
+Screenwriting: One play or screenplay (of at least 5 pages in length, in standard screenplay format)

 For advanced sections:

 Screenwriting: One screenplay (of at least 10 pages in length, in standard screenplay format)

 Translation: 8-20 pages of material, in translation or not

 Special Topics: 8-20 pages of original material, relevant to the topic